SB01 Manual Superlative™

 • Add Rests: While recording, press the REST button to add an empty step.

-• Add Legato/Slides: While recording, press and hold the LEGATO button to tie notes together.
+• Add Legato/Slides: While recording, press and hold the LEGATO button while entering notes to tie them together.

 Sequence Playback